 Even if you and your spouse agree on all the issues, it is extremely important to properly draft and submit the terms, which will become a binding Court Order.
 Complexities involving future child support, assets, retirement accounts, spousal maintenance, custody and parenting time issues can arise from improperly drafted agreements.

 Our experienced Minnesota Family Law Attorneys can listen to your concerns, review your terms, and explain to you how to protect yourself with proper legal language.

-Contact Metro Law and Mediation today at (612) 548-4453 to schedule your free consultation with one of our attorneys to discuss your matter in more detail.
+Contact Walker and Galili at (612) 548-4453 to schedule your free consultation with one of our attorneys to discuss your matter in more detail.